Erzurum Province: In the Ottoman Empire

 In 1514, the region was conquered by the Ottoman Sultan Selim I following the Battle of Chaldiran.
 During the Ottoman reign, the city Erzurum served as the main base of Ottoman military power in the region and as the capital of the province.
 Early in the 17th century, the province was threatened again and taken by Safavid Iran while enduring also a revolt by the province governor Abaza Mehmed Pasha.
 This revolt was combined with Jelali Revolts (the uprising of the provincial musketeers called the Celali), backed by Safavid Iran and lasted until 1628.
-However, Iran would reconquered it again, only this time under Nader Shah in the first half of the 18th century.
+However, Iran would reconquer it again, only this time under Nader Shah in the first half of the 18th century.

 The Ottomans were routed by the Iranian Qajars in the 1821 battle at the city of Erzurum.
 The city was conquered by the Russian army in 1829, given back to the Ottoman Empire with the Treaty of Adrianople (Edirne).
 The poet Alexander Pushkin accompanied the Russian commander-in-chief, Ivan Paskevich, during that expedition and penned a brief account of the campaign.
 The city was again assaulted by the Russian army in the last Russo-Turkish War in 1877.

 Beginning in late 1914 and picking up in the summer of 1915, the province saw the wholesale extermination of the Armenian population by state-sponsored forces as part of the Armenian genocide.

 The province was the site of the major fighting during Caucasus Campaign of World War I between Russian and Ottoman forces including the key confrontation of the campaign, Battle of Erzurum which resulted in capture of Erzurum by Russian army under the command of Grand Duke Nicholas Nikolaevich on 16 February 1916.
-During the Russian occupation, a general massacre of the Turkish population by militias entirely made up of Armenians began.
 It was returned to the Ottomans with the Treaty of Brest-Litovsk in 1918.
 Erzurum was also a main Turkish base during the Turkish War of Independence and the Erzurum congress of Turkish nationalists was held here in 1919.
 It was declared a province of Turkey in 1924.